Immediate Changes Nonprofits Need to Make to Their Marketing Approach

-So how do you fundraise and still connect with your audience without a dinner or gala? o for smaller vents!
+So how do you fundraise and still connect with your audience without a dinner or gala?
 Tap into your network to see what connections you have and utilize them!
 Look for partnerships with bigger companies who have a similarly aligned audience base and brainstorm together to see how you can both make a difference for less.
 Take to the streets and get creative with a guerilla campaign.
-You're never going to get your full database of donors together in one location at the exact same time, so why put all your marketing dollars in one basket tying to get them to do the same for you?
+You're never going to get your full database of donors together in one location at the exact same time, so why put all your marketing dollars in one basket trying to get them to do the same for you?

 What if you already host these kinds of diners?
-If you've got a winner, you've got a winner, and you don't need to mess with the bare bones basics.
+If you've got a winner, you've got a winner, and you don't need to mess with the bare-bones basics.
 However, in our experience, it's best to keep things new and exciting at recurring annual events, as attendance, and donations, begin to fade when attention spans do.
 Switch up your donation items.
 Test a new form of entertainment.
 Change the menu.
 Change the look.
 Keep what's working, but continue to add to it to impress your guests and leave them talking among their own social circles about what might take place next year.

-You've been told year over year, you must have a great website for your nonprofit!
+You've been told year after year, you must have a great website for your nonprofit!
 You must use social media!
 You must send e-blasts and newsletters!
 And you should.
 We're not going to argue that.

-But don't forget the importance of connecting with your audience offline as well, Successful nonprofits will need to master the two seemingly opposite trends, an increased and enhanced online presence , married with an "old-fashioned" strategy for building relationships and communicating offline.
+But don't forget the importance of connecting with your audience offline as well, Successful nonprofits will need to master the two seemingly opposite trends, an increased and enhanced online presence, married with an "old-fashioned" strategy for building relationships and communicating offline.

 The time, and money, you spend on marketing doesn't need to be a choice between digital and offline.
 It needs to be a combination of the two, married together into a harmonious union.
-If you have an event or spend some time out in the field, take pictures and live videos and share on social media.
+If you have an event or spend some time out in the field, take pictures and live videos and share them on social media.
 Make one side of your marketing benefit the other.
 If you're together with your volunteers or donors, ask them to spread the word to their own audiences online.
-Bringing these two worlds together cohesively starts to create a larger sense of community, a feelings that many sponsors strive to be a part of these days.
+Bringing these two worlds together cohesively starts to create a larger sense of community, a feeling that many sponsors strive to be a part of these days.

 So send handwritten thank you notes if you can.
-Take out ad space in a traditional publication from time to time, if budget allows.
+Take out ad space in a traditional publication from time to time, if the budget allows.
 Not everything you do needs to be digital.